joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 some HPC code than you can check it by running this script which rapidly deploys HPC Cluster.
 Virtual HPC cluster is deployed with Linux Container(LXC) and libvirt.

+`Quickly Run HPC cluster with LXC on your laptop`

 Note:
 If you want to know [Why LXC for running HPC](/why_lxc_for_hpc)